input-output-hk/engineering/blog/2022-08-19-ghcjs-heap-representation.md

 One question I had was: why don't we use a JS array instead of a JS object?
 Arrays should be faster than objects (i.e. hashmaps), no?
-It turns out that objects like this are optimised by JS engines using "hidden classes".
+It turns out that objects like this are optimised by JS engines using "hidden classes" (see https://v8.dev/blog/fast-properties for an explanation).
 That's why they are usually more efficient than arrays for which bound checking must be made.
-Also arrays are bigger because they need to store their size.
+Also arrays are larger in memory because they need to store their size.

 Let's now discuss the fields of the heap objects.